RK22000/Cool-Sites/Sites.md

 [Regex Tutorial and Exercises](http://regextutorials.com/index.html)

-[How to make mysql work on WSL](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-database) `This was problem was annoying a took me a while to figure out since
+[How to make mysql work on WSL](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-database) `This was problem was annoying a took me a while to figure out since `

+[Patatap](https://patatap.com/) `Mess around and make cool sounds accompanied by visuals`